SkiFire13/fmcps-assignment1/report.typ

 === Reachability

-The set of reachable states is computed by repeatedly applying the #Post operator to the current frontier and removing all the states already seen from it.
+The set of reachable states is computed by repeatedly applying the #Post operator to the current frontier and removing all the states already seen from it in order to get the new frontier.
 The frontiers are also incrementally combined in order to form the set of reachable states.
 The list of frontiers is also kept since it will be useful when computing the counterexample trace.

 #algorithm({
   import algorithmic: *